tc39/notes/es6/2012-09/sept-19.md

 LH: Can we talk about let/var at the top level?

-Current proposal… let would shadow var
+Current proposal... let would shadow var

 ARB: Why?